tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ## Epic Talents

-At 8th level, you gain an additional barbarian class talent.
+At epic tier, you gain an additional barbarian class talent.
 Choose one of these epic-tier talents, or take another adventurer-tier or champion-tier talent instead.

 ### Ancestral Warband